Ferns- For Shade Garden Texture

 How to Plant/Grow Ferns

 Most ferns require a moist, shady spot in a woodland area, or on the north side of a building.
-Many ferns require plenty of moisture during the growing season.
+Most require plenty of moisture during the growing season.
 About one inch of water or more per week should be ample.
-They do not like being waterlogged.
+Take care not to over water, as they do not like being waterlogged.

 Many ferns will grow well in dappled, or part shade provided they get some protection from the hot, afternoon sun.